 “For some time past, chantelaine bags have been very popular in England.
 They have been worn at the side suspended to the waistband.
 These have generally been made of leather and studded with steel, and for traveling have been found very convenient.
 For home wear, they are made of gimp or embroidered velvet.”
 Queen, 1863

 The reticule adapted into new forms after the turn of the century.
 The Dorothy bag was made of soft materials and a drawstring top, just like a Victorian reticule.
-It was often covered in beads and included a tassel bottom, lined with silk, cotton or velvet with a long cord or ribbon handle that hung at knee level.
-Some were embellished with steal beads instead of glass beads.
+It was often covered in beads and included a tassel bottom lined with silk, cotton, or velvet with a long cord or ribbon handle that hung at knee level.
+Some were embellished with steel beads instead of glass beads.
 Many had a beveled mirror inside the bag, a hidden tool for applying makeup.

 In 1910, fashion took inspiration from the orient.
-Beaded and embroidered bags featured scenes, objects and people in the oriental art style.
+Beaded and embroidered bags featured scenes, objects, and people in the oriental art style.
 Frames were carved from ivory or bone.
-Colors drifted to gold, red and black combinations.
-The lantern shape bag (middle below) mimicked Chinese Lanterns and were often embroidered with a scene in China.
+Colors drifted to gold, red, and black combinations.
+The lantern shaped bag (middle below) mimicked Chinese Lanterns and were often embroidered with scenes in China.
 Other styles used boning, cardboard, and embroidery hoops to create support for 3D shaped purses.

 How to Make a Reticule

 Start with two 6 by 10 inch “pocket shape” pieces of fabric (lining is optional).
 Add embroidery, beading or trim now before sewing the pieces together.
 Starting 1 inch down from the top edges, sew the purse all around the sides and bottom.
 Hem/serge the top edge.
 Turn down the tops of each side to make a casing.
 Sew the top edge and again about 3/8 below that.
 Put the drawstrings through the casings and tie knots in the ends.
 Add a long tassel or fringe to the bottom of the reticule for evening styles.